Dysregulated Nervous System: Symptoms, Causes, Treatment & Recovery

 How Long Does It Take to Heal a Dysregulated Nervous System?

 Healing is not linear.
-Because the nervous system learns through repetition, change requires consistent safety experiences.
+Because the nervous system learns through repetition, change requires consistent experiences of safety.
 Some people notice improvement in weeks, while deeper patterns can take months or longer.

 The shift in perception of when your body begins to experience calm without immediately scanning for danger is a strong sign that your nervous system is healing.